+'Free At Last,' Says Jerry Falwell Jr. After Resigning As Head Of Liberty University

-Jerry Falwell Jr. Resigns As Liberty University's President
+'Free At Last,' Says Jerry Falwell Jr. After Resigning As Head Of Liberty University

 Liberty University President Jerry Falwell Jr. confirmed Tuesday that he is resigning from his post following allegations of sexual behavior that flouted the school's honor code.

-Falwell told NPR's Sarah McCammon that he is stepping down from his role at the university, saying he made the decision "for good reason."
+He also insisted that despite the scandal, he has accomplished all he had hoped to do at the school.

+"I'm leaving because I think I've done all I can do.
+It's better to leave at the top," Falwell declared.

-"I don't want my family to embarrass Liberty," Falwell said, "and I have not broken any rules — any rules — that apply to a staff member at Liberty."
+His departure also spares further embarrassment for university officials, he said, noting that "I have not broken any rules — any rules — that apply to a staff member at Liberty."

-The Liberty University Board of Trustees said it approved Falwell's resignation as president, chancellor and member of the board of directors Tuesday morning, after Falwell sent his letter of resignation through his attorney late Monday night.
+The Liberty University board of trustees said it approved Falwell's resignation as president, chancellor and member of the board of directors on Tuesday morning after Falwell sent his letter of resignation through his attorney late Monday night.

 "The Board, composed of a mix of alumni, pastors and business executives, active and retired, used most of its meeting to focus forward on the university's future and steps that could be taken to ensure it remained true to its mission," the university said in a statement.
 "The Board set its next meeting in Lynchburg to select a search committee for its new President."